211115-UTA-NET/Team_A_P2/README.md

 ## Usage
+- Navagate to /PhoenixTheatreAPI in the CLI
+- Use "dotnet run" to run the API

-- Navagete to /PhoenixTheatreAngular
+- Navagate to /PhoenixTheatreAngular in the CLI
-- Use ng serve --open to run the app
+- Use "ng serve --open" to run the UI

 ## Contributors